0%

 • Sponsors have zero visibility into what investors actually review or care about

-The Core Tension:
+The Core Challenge:

 The challenge wasn't just surfacing information, it was making complex financial diligence explorable, and trustworthy without adding friction to an already sensitive, high-stakes fundraising process.
 The answer was to meet sponsors where they already were.